-Required Outcome Mechanisms to achieve the outcome Recommendations Improvement in the efficiency of Referral to Treatment Elective Care Pathways to reduce - Increase understanding of patient flows from Primary Care referral, through diagnostics to treatment with priority given to the poorest performing care pathways as identified in tables 31 and 33, and the highest volume diagnostic tests as identified in tables 34 and figure 53 Public Health to work with NHS Thurrock CCG and Basildon Hospital to undertake a 'Deep Dive' on the efficiency and cost effectiveness of elective care and access to diagnostics. unnecessary waiting times for patients Further analysis of BTUH workforce data to unpick whether that has an impact on the delayed transfers of care or the specific categories of diagnostic test/RTT pathways that have the longest waiting times - Deeper triangulation of outpatient clinic data to primary care long term condition management data to understand if quality of primary care has any impact on outpatient activity through use of the Integrated Data Solution Software Package (as set out in the Thurrock Health and Wellbeing Strategy 2016-2021), once procured. - Investigate the feasibility and cost effectiveness of moving some diagnostic tests from secondary to community/primary care settings Improve front door triage at A&E at Basildon Hospital to assess and deflect patients with minor conditions from being able to accessing A&E services Undertake further analyses of the interface between A&E and the Essex Ambulance Service with a view to understanding and recommending appropriate actions to prevent inappropriate A&E conveyances by ambulance.
+Required Outcome Mechanisms to achieve the outcome Recommendations Improvement in the efficiency of Referral to Treatment Elective Care Pathways to reduce - Increase understanding of patient flows from Primary Care referral, through diagnostics to treatment with priority given to Public Health to work with NHS Thurrock CCG and Basildon Hospital to undertake a 'Deep Dive' on the efficiency and cost effectiveness of elective care and access to diagnostics.
+Investigate the feasibility and cost effectiveness of moving some diagnostic tests from secondary to community/primary care settings Further analysis of BTUH workforce data to unpick whether that has an impact on the delayed transfers of care or the specific categories of diagnostic test/RTT pathways that have the longest waiting times - Deeper triangulation of outpatient clinic data to primary care long term condition management data to understand if quality of primary care has any impact on outpatient activity through use of the Integrated Data Solution Software Package (as set out in the Thurrock Health and Wellbeing Strategy 2016-2021), once procured. cost effectiveness of moving some diagnostic tests from secondary to community/primary care Improve front door triage at A&E at Basildon Hospital to assess and deflect patients with minor conditions from being able to accessing A&E services Undertake further analyses of the interface between A&E and the Essex Ambulance Service with a view to understanding and recommending appropriate actions to prevent inappropriate A&E conveyances by ambulance.